xinyaocse/EchoLLM_Code/README.md

 # EchoLLM: LLM-Augmented Acoustic Eavesdropping Attack on Bone Conduction Headphones with mmWave Radar

-- The code for 8kHz vibration signal extraction and signal enhancement based on IWR1443+DCA1000EVM platform is available in the *Vibration_Signal* directory.
+- The code for 8kHz vibration signal extraction, audio delay estimation and signal enhancement based on IWR1443+DCA1000EVM platform is available in the *Vibration_Signal* directory.
-- The *CNN-based_Classification_Model* directory contains a method for estimating audio delay using a convolutional neural network.
 - The *LeASR* directory includes the implementation for context-aware inference of audio content leveraging four different large language models (LLMs).

 ---